EHernandez1213/Readme-generator/README.md

   ## Description

-  This project was created because I wanted a faster way to generate readme files.
+  This project was created because I want a faster way to create readme files.
-  What this does is it creates a readme file from user inputs for a prompt.
+  What this does is it creates a readme file with answers from a prompt.
-  What I learned from project was how to use npms, hot to create files, and how to create a template.
+  What I learned from project was how to generate files with fs, how to use other scripts in my scripts using require, and how to build a template using template literals.

   ## Table of Contents